Termina1/coffeescript-style-guide/README.md

 res = baz()
 ```

-If it has no arguments and we do not care about returning value, you should use *do*:
+If it has no arguments and we do not care about returning value you should use *do*:

 ```coffeescript
 do baz
 ```

-When chainging functions, use parentheses:
+When chainging functions use parentheses:

 ```coffeescript
 foo(4).bar(8)